Ja Morant NBA Playoffs Player Props: Grizzlies vs. Lakers

 - Morant's Grizzlies average 104.1 possessions per game, sixth-highest among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- Defensively, the Lakers are ranked 20th in the league, giving up 116.6 points per game.
+- Defensively, the Lakers are 20th in the NBA, allowing 116.6 points per game.

-- Looking at assists, the Lakers are ranked 15th in the NBA, allowing 25.7 per game.
+- The Lakers are the 15th-ranked squad in the NBA, conceding 25.7 assists per game.

-- The Lakers are the 18th-ranked squad in the league at allowing threes, conceding 12.5 made 3-pointers per contest.
+- Giving up 12.5 made 3-pointers per game, the Lakers are the 18th-ranked team in the league.

 Ja Morant vs. the Lakers